WiiLink24/WiiLink24.github.io/index.md

 ## Why WiiLink?

 - WiiLink is the only service to bring back Japanese exclusive Wii channels after they were officially shut down.
-We've made [Wii no Ma](/services/wii-room) and [Digicam Print Channel](/services/digicam) functional once more, and we're hard at work on the [Demae Channel](/services/demae).
+We've made [Wii no Ma](/services/wii-room), the [Digicam Print Channel](/services/digicam) and the [Demae Channel](/services/demae) functional once more.
 With our service, you can experience all of these once more on your Nintendo Wii - possibly for the first time.
+We've even revived the [Nintendo Channel](/services/w/nintendo), and we're hard at work on the [Forecast Channel](/services/w/forecast).

 ## Why does WiiLink exist?